goodlyrottenapple/calculus-toolbox/_posts/2015-04-06-introduction.md

 }
 ```

-   Note that thuis is a deep embedding (abbreviated DE) of the calculus in Isabelle, which means that for every:
+   Note that this is a deep embedding (abbreviated DE) of the calculus in Isabelle, which means that for every:

    - term in the calculus a ``_Freevar`` term is added to the DE
    - n-ary connective, a ``_Zer/Un/Bin/..`` is added to the DE of the corresponding term and a separate definition of the following form is added :